html-screen-capture-js/html-screen-capture-js/README.md

 <a name="technicalOverview"></a>
 ## Technical Overview

-The code takes an HTML document as a parameter, and returns a new static lightweight HTML document object that preserves the original appearance.
+The code gets an HTML document as a parameter, and returns a new lightweight self-contained HTML document object that preserves the original appearance.
 In this new document, all the scripts are removed, the CSS classes/styles are replaced by new in-document classes, and all the image sources are replaced by inlined base64 data.
 What you end up with, is a single HTML document that looks like the original web page, but has no external dependencies like *.js, *.css, *.png, etc. so it can easily be displayed, saved, or transferred.
 Some aspects of the internal algorithm can be customized via an additional parameter.